 If you want to drive a car in Poland, you should check the following rules which specify whether you can use your national driving license in Poland:

-- If you have a driving license issued by the EU Member State, Switzerland, Norway, Liechtenstein or Iceland, you can drive in Poland until the validity date given in the document.
+Driving license issued by the EU Member State, Switzerland, Norway, Liechtenstein or Iceland can be used in Poland until the validity date given in the document.

-- In addition, if your driving license is not in line with the Convention template, in order to change it to the Polish license, you will have to take a partial state examination – a written theory test in English, German or Polish.
+However, if your driving license is not in line with the Convention template, you will additionally have to take a partial state examination – a written theory test in English, German or Polish.

-certified/sworn translation of the driving license into Polish
+- certified translation of your national driving license into Polish

-copy of a residence card, visa or other document confirming the right of residence on the territory of the Republic of Poland or a certificate that you have been studying for at least six months
+- copy of a residence card, visa or other document confirming the right of residence on in Poland or a certificate that you have been studying for at least six months

 Car accident procedures